mvolkmann/blog/src/swift.md

 press the assigned keyboard shortcut or select Editor ...
 SwiftFormat ...
 Format File.

-There is currently no way to make Xcode format files on save.
+There is currently no way within Xcode to format files on save.
+However, this can be configured using an Automator script and a System Preferences keyboard shortcut.
+The steps to configure this are described at {% aTargetBlank "https://luisramos.dev/xcode-format-and-save", "Xcode Format and Save" %}.

 ### VS Code